fdschneider/bexis_traits/whitepaper_draft.md

 Reflecting this wide range of measures and approaches, traits are assessed with multiple questions in mind.

-at individual scale: evolution of adaptive traits (#Cat: this could also be at the population/species scale), intraspecific variation at species scale: Morphology and phylogeny, ecological function and trophic role, biotic interactions, intraspecific variation. at ecosystem scale: functional composition of communities, community weighted means and variance, ecosystem service provisioning. at global spatial and temporal scale: global spectrum of form and function, biogeography, paleoecology.
+at individual scale: evolution of adaptive traits (#Cat: this could also be at the population/species scale) (@Entling2007), intraspecific variation at species scale: Morphology and phylogeny, ecological function and trophic role, biotic interactions (@Duarte2011, @Fontaine2006), intraspecific variation (@deBello2011). at ecosystem scale: functional composition of communities (@Garnier2001), community weighted means and variance, ecosystem service provisioning (@Wood2015). at global spatial and temporal scale: global spectrum of form and function (@Forister2015), biogeography, paleoecology.

 A focus on functional traits allows us to describe the role of a species in an ecosystem or its ability to persist under certain environmental conditions. (#Cat: I would put this earlier since it is a more general statement)

-Traits help in bridging individual level behaviour and physiology into processes at the ecosystem scale.
+Traits help in bridging individual level behaviour and physiology into processes at the ecosystem scale (@Diaz2013).

-Traits help to identify economic strategies of organisms, beyond taxonomy.
+Traits help to identify economic strategies of organisms, beyond taxonomy (@Menezes2010).

-Traits helpt to understand mechanisms behind changes in community composition or loss of biodiversity following global changes or local anthropogenic drivers.
+Traits helpt to understand mechanisms behind changes in community composition or loss of biodiversity following global changes or local anthropogenic drivers (@Hopfenmuller2014, @Jennings2009, @Moretti2013).

-Refer to Katge et al 2011, Violle et al 2007, Diaz et al 2007, McGill et al. 2006, ...
+Refer to Katge et al 2011, Violle et al 2007, Diaz et al 2007, McGill et al. 2006, Aubin et al. 2013, Lavorel et al. 2002...

 ## trait-based research within the Biodiversity Exploratories